Natachai Boonprasert: Career

 In 2021, Dunk was signed as an artist under the production and talent agency GMMTV after a talent scout noticed him on social media.
 Later that year he made his television debut with a small role in the series Bad Buddy, playing the main character's school friend.

 In 2022, Dunk landed his first main role, playing Daonuea in the television series Star & Sky: Star in My Mind, alongside Archen Aydin.
 The series was well received, winning a Best Viu Award 2022 for Most Satisfying Series of the Year and ranking 5th inside the Viu Top 10 Awards 2022: Thailand Series.
 The series also has over 100 million total views on YouTube.
 Dunk would reprise his role as Daonuea in Star & Sky: Sky in Your Heart, Star & Sky: Special Episode, and in the 2023 anthology series Our Skyy 2.

 In 2023, Dunk reunited with on-screen partner Aydin for television series Hidden Agenda.
 Dunk also participated and performed at GMMTV's Love Out Loud Fan Fest 2023: Lovolution that same year.

 In 2024, Dunk became one of the new hosts of the long-running Thai variety show School Rangers.
 It was also revealed that he will star in two television series: Summer Night, in the role of White, and The Heart Killers, as Style.

 Business

 Natachai has his owned pastry business named Navori and a street-style clothing brand named cloudis.club (formerly Vespera).

-Philanthropy and campaigns

-In 2023, Dunk was part of the Performance Artist Ambassadors for Special Olympics Thailand.
-He joined in campaigns as well, such as "Just Say No" (to drugs) for 2022 World Drug Day in Thai society.